 - The library's collection of around 27,000 volumes includes invaluable books and materials related to the humanities, works by Institute for Liberal Arts faculty, recent novels, and dictionaries.
 Except for certain materials, these can be viewed in the library or borrowed. - The library boasts a collection of around 600 DVDs and Blu-ray versions of classic films of various genres from Japan and overseas, which can also be viewed in the library or borrowed in some cases. - Soft drinks can be brought in, and internet (campus wireless LAN) is available.
 We encourage you to use the library to increase your knowledge and aid your studies. - Location: West Bldg.
 9 (E), Floor 1, Rm 114 - Hours of operation:

-10:30-17:00 Mondays, Fridays
+10:30-17:00 Monday to Friday

-10:00-17:00 Tuesdays, Wednesdays, Thursdays (excluding national holidays and year-end/New Year holidays.)
+(excluding national holidays and year-end/New Year holidays.)